Your Ultimate Wedding Flower Guide

 - Do they ever service two events on the same day and does it ever cause issues?

 - Will they work with your vision or do they have standard ‘wedding flower looks’ that they know will work and you can personalize?

 It's a huge benefit if your florist is familiar with your venue.
 Knowing the team and where to go on the day of your wedding can save time for everyone.
 Be sure they’ve visited your venue before your event and have seen exactly where your arrangements will be placed so they can adapt to the building’s features.

-“Couples often reuse their ceremony site decor for their inside event space.
-It lets your guests admire the designs for longer, creates greater look continuity, and can also be a way to save money!”
+“Couples often re-purpose their ceremony site florals for the reception.
+It allows you and your guests to admire the designs longer and can also be a way to save money!”